Home › Common Problems › Clogged or Damaged Gutters

 Gutter Re-Hanging and Slope Correction

-All failed spike hangers are removed and replaced with hidden screw-style hangers spaced per manufacturer recommendations, the gutter is re-sloped toward downspouts at the correct pitch, and any rotted fascia sections discovered during the process are replaced before rehang to ensure a solid substrate.
+All failed spike hangers come out and hidden screw-style hangers go in, spaced to the manufacturer's recommendation.
+The gutter gets re-sloped toward the downspouts at the correct pitch.
+Any rotted fascia found during the job gets replaced before the gutter goes back up.

 Storm Impact and Physical Damage

-Raleigh's frequent late-summer storms bring large limb drops from the area's mature oak and pine canopy, and direct limb strikes routinely crush, bend, or detach gutter sections.
-A damaged or detached section leaves a gap where roof runoff falls uncontrolled directly against the foundation, a serious concern given the expansive clay soil around Wake County homes that can heave when repeatedly saturated.
+Raleigh's late-summer storms drop large limbs from the area's mature oak and pine canopy.
+A direct hit can crush or detach a gutter section completely.
+That leaves a gap where roof runoff falls straight down against the foundation.
+That is a serious problem because the expansive clay soil around Wake County homes heaves when it gets saturated over and over.

 The Fix